polterguy/magic/backend/files/temp/README.md

 # Temporary folder

-This folder is for temporary files, and is needed for Magic to function correctly. *Do not delete this folder*.
+This folder is for temporary files, and is needed for Magic to function correctly. *Do not delete this folder* since Magic will store temporary files to it.